Claressa Shields: 2011–2013

+2014–2016

-In 2014, Shields won the World Championship gold medal, and the following year, she became the first American to win titles in women's boxing at the Olympics and Pan American Games.
-As a result of her performance in the Pan American Games, she was given the honour of serving as Team USA’s flag bearer at the closing ceremony.
+In 2014, Shields won gold at the U.S. National Championships in Spokane, Washington.
+In June 2014, she beat Yenebier Guillén in the finals of the Pan American Olympic Festival and took home gold at middleweight.
+In September, she defeated Canada's Ariane Fortin in the final round to win the middleweight title at the Elite Women's Continental Championships for the second time of her amateur boxing career.
+She picked up yet another gold medal at the World Championships in Jeju City, South Korea, and the following year, she became the first American to win titles in women's boxing at the Olympics and Pan American Games.
+As a result of her performance in the 2015 Pan American Games, she was given the honour of serving as Team USA's flag bearer at the closing ceremony.

+Shields defended her gold at the 2015 U.S. National Championships by defeating Raquel Miller in the finals.

-Shields won the gold medal at the 2016 AMBC Olympic Qualifying tournament in Argentina defeating Dominican Republic's Yenebier Guillen in her final bout on her 21st birthday.
-Later that year at the 2016 Summer Olympics in Rio, she won the gold medal in the women's middleweight division by defeating Nouchka Fontijn of the Netherlands.
+Shields won the gold medal at the 2016 AMBC Olympic Qualifying Tournament in Argentina defeating Dominican Republic's Yenebier Guillén in her final bout on her 21st birthday.
+In May 2016, Shields defeated Nouchka Fontijn by unanimous decision to win gold at the World Championships.
+Later that year, at the 2016 Summer Olympics in Rio, she won the gold medal in the women's middleweight division by again defeating Nouchka Fontijn of the Netherlands.
 She was awarded the inaugural women's division of the Val Barker Trophy at the competition.
 Her back-to-back Olympic gold medal wins made her the first American boxer to win consecutive Olympic titles.

-Her amateur boxing record was 64 wins (5 by knockout) and 1 loss.
+Her amateur boxing record was 77 wins (18 by knockout) and 1 loss.

 Professional boxing career

+Early career

 In November 2016, Shields officially went pro.
 She won her first match, against Franchón Crews-Dezurn, by unanimous decision.

 On March 10, 2017, she faced Szilvia Szabados for the North American Boxing Federation middleweight title, and won by TKO.
 This was the main event on ShoBox, with a regional title fight between Antonio Nieves and Nikolai Potapov serving as the co-main event.
 It was the first time a women's boxing bout was the main event on a United States premium network card.

 On June 16, 2017, Shields headlined the "Detroit Brawl," facing Sydney LeBlanc in her first scheduled eight-round bout.
 LeBlanc signed on with three days notice, after Mery Rancier dropped out due to visa issues.
 Shields won the bout by decision after all eight rounds.

+Super middleweight champion

+Shields vs. Adler

-On August 4, 2017, Shields defeated defending champ Nikki Adler in Detroit for the WBC super-middleweight belt and the vacant IBF super-middleweight belt.
-By 5th Rd TKO the ref had to jump in to protect The undefeated Nikki Adler.
-The fight was on Showtime.
+On August 4, 2017, Shields defeated defending champ Nikki Adler by 5th round TKO at the MGM Grand Detroit for the WBC super-middleweight belt and the vacant IBF super-middleweight belt.
+The ref had to jump in to protect the undefeated Adler.
+The fight was broadcast on Showtime.